AzJRC/violeta/act1/README.md

 | **TA0002 - Execution** | Achieving code execution via LOLBin |
 | **TA0005 - Defense Evasion** | Avoiding detection via obfuscation and in-memory execution |
 | **TA0011 - Command and Control** | Reverse shell interaction post-execution via payload (not handled by this script) |

 ---

-## RFC 2119 Compliance

-This documentation uses the following keywords as defined in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt):

-- **MUST**: Indicates a requirement that is mandatory for correct or safe usage.
-- **SHOULD**: Indicates a recommended step, but not strictly required.
-- **MAY**: Indicates an optional behavior or condition.

----